beginnersbook.com

 • DBMS

-The method endsWith(String suffix) checks whether the String ends with a specified suffix.
+Java String endsWith(String suffix) method checks whether the String ends with a specified suffix.
 This method returns a boolean value true or false.
-If the specified suffix is found at the end of the string then it returns true else false.
+If the specified suffix is found at the end of the string then it returns true else it returns false.

 public boolean endsWith(String suffix)

-In this example we have two strings and we are checking whether the strings are ending with the specified suffixes.
+In the following example we have two strings str1 and str2 and we are checking whether the strings are ending with the specified suffixes.

 public class EndsWithExample{